BssMsi/farmsoc/README.md

-# FarmSocial
+# kisanly

-FarmSocial is a React Native Expo Go app designed for non-English-speaking farmers and health-conscious consumers.
+kisanly is a React Native Expo Go app designed for non-English-speaking farmers and health-conscious consumers.
 The app connects farmers directly with consumers while eliminating intermediaries.

 ## Project Overview

-FarmSocial is built with a mobile-first approach and follows enterprise-level coding architecture and best practices.
+kisanly is built with a mobile-first approach and follows enterprise-level coding architecture and best practices.
 The app will be deployed on Web, Android, and iOS platforms.

 ## User Roles